mrabbitz/Project1-CUDA-Flocking/README.md

 we will say that two boids only influence each other by a given rule if they are within the rule's **neighborhood distance** of each other, respectively.

-Below are two outputs from the simulation, slowed down for easier viewing:
+Below are two outputs from the simulation, slowed down for ease of viewing:

 |25,000 Boid Count|
 |:--:|